viur-framework/viur-docs/source/basics.rst

 ==================  ===============================================================================
 |icon_list|         :class:`~server.prototypes.list.List` is the most commonly used prototype.
 It implement a flat collection of datasets of the same kind, which can be granulated using filters to particular selections.
 This prototype is used in most cases, and can be seen like a database table in a relational database management system.

 |icon_singleton|    :class:`~server.prototypes.singleton.Singleton` is a prototype for implementing modules that hold only one single dataset entry.
-It can be used for modules that allow for application-global settings or configurations.
+It can be used for modules that implement application-global settings or a per-user configuration.

 |icon_hierarchy|    :class:`~server.prototypes.hierarchy.Hierarchy` is a prototype for a module that stores its data in a hierarchical structure, where every dataset can be a child of another dataset or can have its own children.

 |icon_tree|         :class:`~server.prototypes.tree.Tree` is used for implementing modules that store their data in a hierarchy, but differ between nodes and children.
-The most common usage is the :class:`~server.modules.file.File` module, where nodes and leafs are distinguished.
+The most common usage is the :class:`~server.modules.file.File` module, where nodes (Folders) and leafs (Files) are distinguished.
 ==================  ===============================================================================

 ViUR comes with some build-in modules for different application cases: